Bernina Sewing Machine: Is It Worth The Chase?

 Cost of Bernina sewing machine

-Image source: Sewing Pattern Review
+Image source: Pattern Review

 “It’s kind of like a car—let’s say an old Kia versus something like a BMW.
 Both of them will get you from point a to point B, but the BMW is more luxurious.
 BMWs have many features built for someone who loves driving.
 The conveniences are built-in to give the driver the best experience possible.
 Same thing with Bernina sewing machines.
 Their craftsmanship is unparalleled, and there are so many features on even the most basic machines that make sewing such a joy. […] I definitely say sew on whatever you can and whatever you can afford to, but if you are willing and able to sew on of these fine machines, it is definitely worth your time and your dime to do so.”